Wake Forest Baptist Church, Winston-Salem

-Wake Forest Baptist Church was a Baptist Church located on the campus of Wake Forest University in Winston-Salem, North Carolina.
+Wake Forest Baptist Church was a progressive Baptist church located on the campus of Wake Forest University in Winston-Salem, North Carolina.
 The church belonged to the Alliance of Baptists, Association of Welcoming and Affirming Baptists, Baptist Peace Fellowship of North America and the Cooperative Baptist Fellowship.

 The church was established in 1956, when Wake Forest College relocated from Wake Forest, North Carolina, to Winston-Salem.

 On August 8, 2022, interim pastor Rayce Lamb said in a letter that the church would soon dissolve because members were getting older and due to the university's "new rental policy".
 The church officially dissolved following a celebration of life service on November 5, 2022.